California’s Prop 25 would replace cash bail with algorithms, but questions around fairness and transparency remain

 EFF legislative activist Hayley Tsukayama told VentureBeat that SB 36 addressed some issues raised in 2018.
 But she said many important terms are still undefined and issues surrounding replicability and transparency remain unanswered.

-If Prop 25 passes today and SB 10 becomes law, its implementation will be a work in progress.
-If voters want real reform, after Election Day they will need to advocate for best practices around transparency, robust public input, and the need to replicate and validate results.
+If Prop 25 passes, its implementation will be a work in progress.
+After Election Day, voters in search of reform may need to advocate best practices around transparency, robust public input, and the need for replicable, validated results.

 How startups are scaling communication: The pandemic is making startups take a close look at ramping up their communication solutions.
 Learn how